CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/Manage-Alerts.md

 Create a webhook.yaml  file containing the new Alerts webhook receiver URL(s).
 You can provide a single URL or a comma-separated list.
-Example: http://alert1.example.com:9093,http://alert2.example.com:9093/webhook Run the following script under the root user:
+Example: http://alert1.example.com:9093,http://alert2.example.com:9093/webhook Run the following script as the root user:

-/opt/nvidia/nmx/scripts/alerts-webhook-url-config.sh
+/opt/netq-admin/nvl/scripts/alerts-webhook-url-config.sh
 When prompted, you'll see the following menu:
 Choose an option:
 1) Update webhook receiver URLs